qgis/QGIS-Documentation/source/docs/training_manual/grass/grass_setup.rst

 Using GRASS in QGIS requires you to think of the interface in a slightly different way.
 Remember that you're not working in QGIS directly, but working in GRASS *via* QGIS.
-If you are working in Windows, make sure that you have started QGIS Desktop 3.4 with Grass 7.4.
+Hence, make sure you have installed QGIS Desktop with Grass support.

 **The goal for this lesson:** To begin a GRASS project in QGIS.